Zaid crops sowing marginally up at 60.12 lakh hectare so far this year: Govt | Headlines

 Rice is sown during this season mainly in West Bengal, Telangana, Karnataka and Odisha, while short-duration pulses, especially moong and urad, and some oilseeds are also grown in states like Madhya Pradesh, Rajasthan and others, he said.

-Area sown to pulses increased to 12.21 lakh hectare compared to 8.90 lakh tonne, while oilseeds acreage rose to 10.18 lakh tonne from 9.85 lakh tonne in the said period.
+Area sown to pulses increased to 12.21 lakh hectare compared to 8.90 lakh hectare, while oilseeds acreage rose to 10.18 lakh hectare from 9.85 lakh hectare in the said period.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)